A Place for Mom

 • Add extra flavor with herbs, spices, sauces, or marinades.

-• Use garnishes and colorful foods to make meals more appealing.
+• Use garnishes and colorful foods to make meals more visually appealing.

 • Change the menu regularly to avoid getting bored with a particular food.